Aeroluna/LunaCoopMod/README.md

 ## Zeratul

-- Fixed Xel'naga Ambusher Predictive Blink autocast.
+- Fixed a bug where Xel'naga Ambusher Predictive Blink autocast would only use the first charge.

 For some reason, Predictive Blink would autocast once and then kinda just chill out for a while, now they will use up all charges when taking damage.

+- Fixed a bug where Xel'naga Abrogators could not attack map objective structures (e.g. Void Shards).

+yeah.

 - Changed to Ihan-rii skin set.
 - Added Xel'Naga Ambusher portrait.